Pug Puppies For Sale

 Usually weighing between 13 and 20 pounds and standing 12 to 14 inches tall as an adult, the Pug is a thick-bodied dog that is stocky and square.
 In fact, the word "pug" is slang for “boxer,” and because of their stocky build, they are sometimes even compared to middleweight fighters.
 Most Pugs have straight legs that, while short, are extremely strong; their gait is distinctive and somewhat resembles a waddle.

 With their prominent eyes, short black muzzles, and velvety soft ears, it's hard to resist this breed which descends from Eastern China and Tibet.
-A tightly curled tail sets atop of the breed's short back, adding to its cuteness.
+A tightly curled tail embellishes the breed's short back, adding to its cuteness.

 Charming, sweet, and at times comical, the Pug is a breed that is playful, mostly good-humored, calm, and dignified.
 Your dog may be stubborn, but it's rare that this breed gets into any real trouble or mischief.
 Generally speaking, Pugs may be obstinate, but are not usually aggressive.
 When they're not following you around, you may find your pet taking a nap – as this breed loves to do.

-Pugs love to play, and they love to eat.
-While your Pug puppy or dog may try to demand your attention, try not to spoil him or her too much.
-This is a breed that gets along with other pets and children, although you may see a little jealousy come out if you have another one of your pets in your lap.
+Pugs love to play, but they also love to eat.
+It will be your responsibility to watch your puppy's weight and monitor caloric intake if your dog starts to look portly, which can lead to other health problems.
+While your Pug puppy or dog may try to demand your attention, try not to spoil it too much.
+This is a breed that gets along with other pets and children, although you may observe a little jealousy if you have another one of your pets in your lap.
 As long as you treat your Pug like a member of the family, you will enjoy a pet that lavishes plenty of affection and devotion on you.
-Animated and quite entertaining, you may be surprised at the snuffles, snorts, grunts, and other interesting noises your dog may make at times.
+Animated and quite entertaining, you may be amused at the snuffles, snorts, grunts, and other interesting noises your dog may make at times.

-Pugs are perfect for those who desire a dog that will live indoors (making an ideal apartment dog), as they do not thrive well in high temperatures or extremely humid conditions.
+Pugs are perfect for those who desire a dog that will live indoors including within an apartment setting, as they do not thrive well in high temperatures or extremely humid conditions.
 If you live in an area that is fairly hot and/or humid, be sure to keep your pet indoors, as this is a breed that can quickly overheat if left out in hot, sunny conditions.

 Pugs can live in any type of residence because of their tendency to nap, and their low level of activity.
-Whether you live in a suburban home, on a farm, or in an apartment or condo makes no difference as long as your pet is properly exercised.
+Whether you live in a suburban home, on a farm, or in an apartment or condo, your pet will adapt well as long as it is properly exercised.
+This will be subject to your dog's ability to breathe normally and sustain normal behavior during activity.
+While a pug may need only a short walk even for as little as five minutes in some cases, it still needs exercise to try to control weight gain.
+It is recommended that you avoid too strenuous an exercise which can lead to overheating or other problems.
 Homes with other pets or small children are okay, too, as this is a breed that is not normally aggressive.

 Some of the health issues/problems most common with the Pug include heatstroke, epilepsy, skin problems, eye and eyelid problems, hip dysplasia, and breathing problems due to their short noses.
-Encephalitis, PRA (Progressive Retinal Atrophy) and Legg-Perthes are other conditions to which the breed is susceptible.
+Encephalitis (inflammation of the brain), PRA (Progressive Retinal Atrophy) and Legg-Perthes (lameness of the hip joint) are other conditions to which the breed is susceptible.

 Legg-Perthes disease, also sometimes referred to as Legg's disease, Perthes disease, and Legg- Calve-Perthe disease or aseptic necrosis, is a disease in which the hip joint can collapse.
 This is caused when the lysis and necrosis of the head and neck of the femur degenerate.
 Ultimately, this disease leads to osteoarthritis.

-Surprisingly, Pugs shed a lot, meaning you will need to brush yours frequently to remove loose hair and keep your furniture free of hair.
+Surprisingly, Pugs shed a lot, meaning you will need to brush your dog frequently to remove loose hair and keep your furniture free of hair.
 Brushing will also help keep your pet's coat healthy and shiny.
 Bathing is not recommended more than once per month, as it can be drying and irritating to their sensitive skin.
-However, if your pet gets excessively dirty from playing in the mud, it's fine to give him or her a bath.
-When you do bathe, use mild shampoo and conditioner to help keep the skin moisturized, and avoid bathing the top of the head.
+However, if your pet gets excessively dirty from playing in the mud, it's fine to offer it a bath as long as you use mild shampoo and conditioner to help keep the skin moisturized, and avoid bathing the top of the head.
 When water gets into the ears, it can cause an infection.

 What about all of those wrinkles and folds?
-Clean your pet's facial folds with cotton gauze, a moist washcloth or baby wipe that is unscented.
+Clean your pet's facial folds with cotton gauze, a moist washcloth or baby wipe that is not scented.
 Clean these areas often, and dry thoroughly after cleaning to avoid fungus or other infections.

 Other than regular brushing and the occasional bath, check your dog's ears regularly for infection, and trim the nails when they begin to "click" on your tile or hardwood floors.